app-json/app.json/README.md

 # apps

 [apps](https://www.npmjs.org/package/apps) is a node module for creating and validating Heroku app.json files.
-It works in node.js and the browser.
+It works in node.js and the browser, and also has a CLI.

 ## Schema